STATEMENT OF KEN SALAZAR, SECRETARY OF THE INTERIOR

 Offsetting Collections and Fees

-The budget includes several proposals to increase cost recovery fees, so that industries share some of the cost of regulation.
+The budget includes the following proposals to collect or increase various fees, so industry shares some of the cost of Federal permitting and regulatory oversight.

-New Fee for Onshore Oil and Gas Inspections – Through appropriations language, the Adminis-tration proposes to implement an inspection fee in 2013 for onshore oil and gas drilling activities that are subject to inspection by BLM.
-The proposed inspection fee is expected to generate an estimated $48.0 million in 2013, $10.0 million more than the corresponding $38.0 million reduction in re-quested BLM appropriations, thereby expanding the capacity of BLM's oil and gas inspection pro-gram.
-The fee would support Federal efforts to increase production accountability, human safety, and environmental protection.
+New Fee for Onshore Oil and Gas Inspections Through appropriations language, the Department proposes to implement an inspection fee in 2014 for onshore oil and gas activities subject to inspection by BLM.
+The proposed inspection fee is expected to generate $48.0 million in 2014, $10.0 million more than the corresponding $38.0 million reduction in requested appropriations for BLM, thereby expanding the capacity of BLM's oil and gas inspection program.
+The fee is similar to those already in place for offshore operations and will support Federal efforts to increase production accountability, human safety, and environmental protection.

-Onshore Oil and Gas Drilling Permit Fee – The 2013 budget proposes to continue a fee for processing drilling permits through appropriations language, an approach taken by Congress in the Interior Appropriations Acts.
-A fee of $6,500 per drilling permit was authorized in 2010, and if con-tinued, would generate an estimated $32.5 million in offsetting collections in 2013.
+Onshore Oil and Gas Drilling Permit Fee – The 2014 budget proposes to continue a fee for processing drilling permits through appropriations language, an approach taken by Congress in the 2009 and subsequent Interior Appropriations Acts.
+A fee of $6,500 per drilling permit was authorized in 2010, and if continued, will generate an estimated $32.5 million in offsetting collections in 2014.

-Grazing Administrative Fee – The 2013 budget includes a new grazing administrative fee of $1.00 per animal unit month.
-The BLM proposes to implement the fee through appropriations language on a three-year pilot basis.
-The budget estimates the fee will generate $6.5 million in funds that will assist the BLM in processing grazing permits.
-During the period of the pilot, BLM would work through the process of promulgating regulations for the continuation of the grazing fee as a cost re-covery fee after the pilot expires.
+Grazing Administrative Fee – The 2014 budget proposes a new grazing administrative fee of $1 per animal unit month.
+The BLM proposes to implement this fee through appropriations language on a three-year pilot basis.
+The 2014 budget estimates the fee will generate $6.5 million in 2014, which will assist BLM in processing grazing permits.
+During the period of the pilot, BLM will work through the process of promulgating regulations for the continuation of the grazing fee as a cost recovery fee after the pilot expires.

-Thank you for the opportunity to testify on the President's 2013 budget request for the Department of the Interior.
-We have a tremendous opportunity to invest in America's energy independence and economic growth.
-This budget balances forward looking investments with fiscal restraint.
-For America to be at its best, we need lands that are healthy, waters that are clean, and an expanded range of energy options to power our economy.
+Thank you for the opportunity to testify on the President's 2014 budget request for the Department of the Interior.
+We have a tremendous opportunity to invest in programs and initiatives that will advance America's energy independence and economic growth.
+This budget balances fiscal constraint with proposals for forward looking investments that will advance the stewardship of lands and resources, renewable energy, oil and gas development and reforms, water conservation, youth employment and engagement, and improvements in the quality of life in Indian communities.
+For America to be at its best, we need be bold and strategic and advance the ideas and policies in this budget.
 I thank you again for your continued support of the Department's mission.
-I look forward to working with you to implement this budget.
-This con-cludes my written statement.
-I am happy to answer any questions that you may have.
+I look forward to answering questions about this budget.
+This concludes my written statement.